-Here we have listed 10 things to start you off on your discovery of the capital of Queensland.
+Here we have listed 10 things to do in Brisbane to start you off on your discovery of Queensland's Capital.
 When it comes to cities on the East Coast, people are usually talking about Sydney or Melbourne but after spending some time in Brisbane, we believe it deserves some of that love too.
 This is a small city but it can pack a big punch if you give it a try.

 Southbank in Brisbane really reminded us of the Southbank in London.
-There’s really good vibes here, especially on the usual sunny Brisbane days.
+There are really good vibes here, especially on the usual sunny Brisbane days.
 Here you can take a stroll along the bank and take in the sights along the way.

 To add to that London Southbank feel, there is the Wheel of Brisbane for views beyond the bank.
 To add to the buzz, every Friday evening, Saturday and Sunday a market is held with an exciting array of products being sold.